hackclub/pixeldust/submissions/PixelClock/README.md

 [https://wokwi.com/projects/429875870626598913](https://wokwi.com/projects/429875870626598913)

-Note: I couldn't get wokwi's neopixel grid to actually do things, but I'm decently confident that my code will work or need pretty small adjustments.

 ⚠️ I would like to solder way more than 50 neopixels and a bunch of caps, so I would need a hotplate.

 This is a grid of SK6821MINI leds.
 It is designed mainly to be used as a clock, but the surrounding leds could also be used for other things, and I'm planning on adding a alarm with a webpage later.